jamasoftware-ps/Community-Reports/README.md

 6. Select the *Save* button to finalize your report installation.

-### Cloud Customers:
+### Cloud Hosted Customer BIRT Report Installation (.rptdesign):
-In order to install a Community report to your Jama Cloud instance you will need to submit a [Jama Support ticket](https://support.jamasoftware.com/hc/en-us/requests/new).
+Please note that BIRT reports cannot be downloaded via a right-click; the raw text should be saved in a text-editing program with the extension .rptdesign.
+In order to install a BIRT report to your Jama Cloud instance you will need to submit a [Jama Support ticket](https://support.jamasoftware.com/hc/en-us/requests/new).
 1. Select the *Technical Support Request* option for your request type.
 2. In the subject field add *Community Report Installation Request*.
 3. In the description field please specify the name of the report along with a URL's to both the community report and the specific instance you would like it installed on.